Puran poli

 • While rolling the puran poli, be careful.

 • Knead the dough to a soft consistency.
-It should be like a chapati dough.
+It should be like chapati dough.

-• also, mash the dal really smooth, else it will be difficult to roll. you can alternatively, grind the dal in mixi for a smooth consistency.
+• also, mash the dal really smoothly, or else it will be difficult to roll. you can alternatively, grind the dal in mixi for a smooth consistency.

 • Apply ghee on the poli only when the brown spots appear.
 It will make it crispy.